Jordan-H\"older decomposition of regular $(a, b)$-modules: Hermitian form on s

-We should remark that not every self-adjoint {\ab} is hermitian and there are even examples of {\ab}s that only admit an anti-hermitian non-degenerate form.
-In the general case every regular self-adjoint {\ab} can be decomposed into a hermitian part and an anti-hermitian part (not necessarily in a unique way) (\cite{hermitian}).
+We should remark that not every {\ab} admits a hermitian structure.
+For most {\ab}s $E$ and $\widecheck{E}^*$ are not isomorphic and even if they are there are examples of {\ab}s that only admit an anti-hermitian ($\widecheck{\Phi}^* = -\Phi$) structure.
+Therefore we call \textbf{self-adjoint} the {\ab}s satisfying $E\simeq\widecheck{E}^*$ and \textbf{hermitian} those admitting a hermitian structure.